borismus/smus.com/posts/2010/stairs-elevator-bluetooth/index.md

-Stairs or Elevator?
-Use Bluetooth!
+Stairs or elevator?
+Use bluetooth!
 ==================================
 categories: [physical]
 posted: 2010-09-30